How do I know if the Wisconsin Department of Revenue requires me to file my clients' income tax returns electronically?

 You should explain to your client the

 benefits of filing electronically.
-If your client still does not want to e-file, the client must write "no e-file" before his or her signature on the Wisconsin income tax return.
+If your client still does not want to e-file, the client must write "no e-file" before their signature on the Wisconsin income tax return.
 You can then file a paper return

 for that client.

-I do not have a computer with a modem.
+I do not have a computer with internet access.
 How do I request a waiver?

 If the requirement to electronically file causes an undue hardship, you can request a waiver: